juiceinc/devlandia/README.md

 # Core Development
 If you'll be working on the core and wanted to test things in Devlandia, you'll use a bit of a different workflow.
-Clone the develop branch of fruition into `/environments/core/`.
+Clone the develop branch of fruition into `/environments/core/` with `git clone --recursive git@github.com:juiceinc/fruition.git`.
+You should now have a structure like the following `environments/core/fruition/`.
 The core docker-compose file is currently based on the image from `/environments/stable`.
 The docker-compose file selectively mounts your local Juicebox code subdirectories into corresponding directories inside the container at `/code/`.
 Edits to local core code should be reflected inside the running container.
 You will be responsible for keeping this branch up to date.
 It's not something Devlandia will handle itself.
 Until the docker branch is merged, you'll need to copy the `docker.py` settings file from the `JB-1174/dockerize-dev-environment` branch in the settings folder.